 A selection of exhibition items was on show at the HTR offices today.
 The items on display included:

-• Captive Verses a book of poems by loyalist prisoners.
+Captive Verses a book of poems by loyalist prisoners; and,

 The exhibition will also include other sound recordings, and photographs and videos showing everyday events during the conflict.
 The full list of items that will be displayed during the tour includes over 50 artefacts.